 Red Garland

 Red Garland was an American jazz pianist whose elegant, block-chord style became a defining sound of the 1950s hard bop era.
-His work as a key member of the Miles Davis Quintet in the mid-1950s, particularly on landmark albums like 'Milestones' and 'Round About Midnight', cemented his legacy as a master of swing and lyrical improvisation.
+Hailing from Dallas, Texas, his greatest achievement was his pivotal role in the legendary Miles Davis Quintet of the mid-1950s, which produced classic albums like Milestones and 'Round About Midnight.

 Early career